 - Discuss the name and sound of the letter g.
-Write cvc words dog, fog, log, dig, pig on the board to practise blending and segmenting the sounds together as a group. - Hear the sounds in dog /d/ /o/ /g/.
-Say them separately, then blend together slowly, dog. - Illustrate using alphabet letters d, o, g, touching them as the sounds are made for the word dog.
+Write cvc words got, get, gas, gum and gap on the board to practise blending and segmenting the sounds together as a group. - Hear the sounds in got /g/ /o/ /t/.
+Say them separately, then blend together slowly.
+Illustrate using alphabet letters g, o, t, touching them as the sounds are made for the word got.

-- Talk about the words they, we, he, she, all, other.
+- Talk about the words the, up, down, go, come and can.
 Print the flash cards from the inside front cover.
 Read them together.
-Ask students to locate they, we, he and she in the text. - On a piece of paper, students draw a picture from the story.
-They write the words, e.g. They like me.
-They find the words in the story and read their sentence to a partner. - Discuss the meaning of pronouns they, he, she, we, me.
-Relate them to the illustrations and act out in the class.
-Demonstrate that you use they and we with two people or more; he for a boy; she for a girl; me for self.
+Ask students to locate the words in the text.
+They put their finger under the word and read it. - On a piece of paper, students draw a picture from the story.
+They write the words (with help if needed).
+The can go/come up/down.
+They find the missing word in the story and write it in the space.
+They read their sentence to a partner.